As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Tips For Finding Rocks in Rivers

-Gemstones and gem-bearing rocks carried by rivers are called alluvial deposits and can be transported for many miles downriver.
+Gemstones and gem-bearing rocks carried by rivers are called alluvial deposits and can be transported miles downriver.
 Keep an eye out for gravel bars in shallow parts of the river, especially where it bends.

 Learn about local rivers and their geology in your area by consulting rockhounding guides, websites, and natural history museums.
-Keep an eye out for recently eroded cliffs and banks along rivers for fresh pickings.
+Look for recently eroded cliffs and banks along rivers for fresh pickings.

 The Complete Guide: All Tools You Need for Rockhounding